vaishnaviiib/spaghetti-code/readme.md

 ## Instructions ##
 1. Form teams of 3-4
 2. Fork this repository
+3. Build the most complex hello world possible
+4. Provide readme.md with the following
+   * Strategy and desin
+6. Create pull request once messy code is done

+## Additional Items ##
+* Mentors will be floating around and working with each team

 ## Objective ##
 Write the messiest program possible :)